unknownindividualpersonnel/ModernSMC/README.md

 archive game prices.

 # To-do:
-Add other system
+Add other systems,
  Restore all the stuff i axed

 ## Original README